derijkp/zstdra/README.md

 DESCRIPTION
 -----------
-zstdra provides (pseudo) random access to files compressed using zstd-mt. zstdra can decompress an zst file starting from a given (uncompressed) position, and continue up to a given (uncompressed) size.
+zstdra can decompress an zst file starting from a given (uncompressed) position, and continue up to a given (uncompressed) size.
 The uncompressed data is sent to stdout. zstdra with only the filename as parameter will